Skip to main content

 Fix:

-1. Check Collector logs for export errors: docker logs otel-collector
+1. Check Collector logs for export errors: docker logs otel-collector.

-2. Verify OTEL_EXPORTER_OTLP_ENDPOINT is set correctly
+2. Verify OTEL_EXPORTER_OTLP_ENDPOINT is set correctly.

-3. Confirm the pipeline includes both the receiver and exporter
+3. Confirm the pipeline includes both the receiver and the exporter.

 FAQ

-How do I get per-route metrics?
+How do I get per-route HTTP metrics?

 Does this work with Caddy running in Kubernetes?